tickrates/docs/server-ram-guide.md

 * **The GC Lag Spike Problem:** Giving a server 32 GB when it only needs 8 GB forces Java's GC to accumulate gigabytes of junk data before cleaning it up.
 When cleanup finally happens, it causes severe "Stop-The-World" lag spikes that freeze the server.
 * **Rule of Thumb:** Allocate the minimum RAM required for your player count, simulation distance, and mods, plus a 20–30% buffer for breathing room.
-* **Optimization Flags:** Always start your server using **Aikar’s Flags** (optimized JVM startup arguments) to force the G1 Garbage Collector to clean memory continuously in micro-chunks rather than all at once.
+* **Optimization Flags:** If your method of server hosting supports it, be sure to optimize your JVM starup flags, see
 ---

 ## 3. Off-Heap Memory & System Overhead